-The BEL amounted to €13.99m (2019: €5.6m) at the financial year-end of 30 June 2020.
-The increase is mainly due to the combination of new surrender and expense assumptions.
-Following an experience investigation at Q2 2020, surrender assumptions were updated with partial surrender rates decreasing.
-In addition, the non-TPA maintenance expense assumption has also increased due to increasing governance and staff related expenses and the increasing cost of professional fees and outsourcing.
+The BEL amounted to €14.6m (30 June 2020: €13.99m) at the period end of 31 December 2020.
+The increase is mainly due review of expense assumptions.
+The non-TPA maintenance expense assumption has increased due to review of the allocation basis of maintenance costs and a general increase in staff related expenses, professional fees and outsourcing.
+This is offset of surrender assumptions been updated with partial surrender rates decreasing.